 COB manufacturing involves a precise process.
 The electrical connection method for the chip is key, mainly divided into two technologies: "Wire Bonding" and "Flip-Chip."

-Traditional and Mature Connection Method
+A Traditional and Mature Connection Method

 - Pros:Mature technology, relatively low cost.

-More Advanced, Higher-Performance Option
+A More Advanced, Higher-Performance Option

 - Pros:Shortest connection path, excellent thermal and electrical performance; no wires, higher reliability, and more compact structure.

-- Cons:Higher process requirements and is relatively more expensive.
+- Cons:Higher process requirements, relatively higher cost.

 Application Fields of COB Technology